 The attorneys at Garrity Traina represent clients in complex commercial litigation matters, with extensive experience in state and federal court, mediation, and arbitrations.
 We regularly represent a wide range of businesses pursuing or defending claims, as well as condominium owners at odds with their association.
-Below are our prominent areas of expertise in business and corporate law.
+Below are some of our prominent areas of expertise in business and corporate law.

 Shareholder Derivative Actions

 Even as a shareholder of small minority of shares in a company, you have rights.
 The majority shareholders and board of directors of the company owe duties to you to protect your interests as a shareholder under Florida law.
 If these individuals are engaging in misconduct which has caused harm to the company, including possibly failing to take required actions, you may have legal recourse through a shareholder derivative action.
 A shareholder derivative action allows a shareholder to recover damages on the corporation’s behalf by redressing corporate wrongdoings caused by the majority shareholders or board members.
 Our attorneys have successfully pursued shareholder derivative actions involving companies large and small.
 We encourage you to contact us today to discuss your legal rights.

 If someone intentionally and unjustifiably damaged you or your business by meddling with your business relationship, you may have legal recourse in the form of an action for tortious interference.
 Our attorneys have successfully recovered for clients who have been damaged as a result of this unfortunate scenario.

 “All men can see these tactics by which I conquer, but what none can see is the strategy out of which victory is evolved.”Sun Tzu

 Regardless of the complexity of the situation and the number of parties involved our attorneys have the skills and experience to assist you in pursuit of your breach of contract claims or defenses.
 These claims can arise from a franchise agreement, condominium declaration, partnership agreement, or any other agreement to which you may be a party.